usamabasharat/usamabasharat/README.md

 ### 🧑‍💻 About Me

-I'm a Full Stack Developer who loves turning complex problems into clean, scalable solutions.
-I work across the entire stack — from pixel-perfect frontends to robust backend architectures — and I'm passionate about writing code that's maintainable, performant, and built to last.
+I'm a full-stack engineer and founder who enjoys building AI-powered software that solves real problems.
+I work across the stack, from frontend interfaces to backend architecture, and over the past couple of years I've gone deep into Generative AI: LLMs, RAG pipelines, vector databases, and automation.

-- 🔭 &nbsp; Currently working with **React.js, Next.js, Ruby on Rails, Python, Django & DevOps**
+- 🔭 &nbsp; Currently building **AI automation workflows and RAG pipelines** with n8n, Next.js, Node.js, and Python
-- ⚡ &nbsp; 6+ years of experience delivering production-grade applications
+- 🧠 &nbsp; Recent work: AI customer support agents, RAG pipelines using Gemini embeddings and Pinecone for intelligent retrieval, and backend engineering (Java, Spring Boot) on a healthcare platform
+- ⚡ &nbsp; 7+ years building production applications, with the last two years focused on AI and LLM integration
-- 💬 &nbsp; Ask me about anything related to tech — happy to help!
+- 💬 &nbsp; Ask me about full-stack engineering, LLM integration, or AI automation.
+Happy to help!

 ---